Not Responsible For Broken Windshields? Yeah, YOU ARE!

 Few things annoy me more than the “Not Responsible For Broken Windshields” sign on trucks.
 If I was motivated, had more time and money, I’d slap a “Yes, I Am” sticker on each one of those signs.
 The “Not Responsible For Broken Windshields” signs have zero legal effect.
-The simple fact is that we are all responsible for the damage we cause to others.
+The simple fact is that we are all responsible for the damage we intentionally or negligently cause to others.
 If you (1) haul rocks, (2) fail to properly secure those rocks, and (3) one of those rocks breaks my windshield, (4) you are responsible for my broken windshield!
 Likewise, If I wear a t-shirt that says “Not Responsible For Punching You In The Face” and I walk up and punch you in the face, I am responsible for your broken nose.

 I am not saying it will be easy to prove the rock (or whatever) came from the truck in front of you.
 That’s a proof issue you’ll have to deal with – but in my experience, its worth a try.
 Alas, given the cost of a new windshield and the likelihood that your insurance policy covers the damage at a low cost, the cost vs. benefit of pursing the trucking company is generally not too appealing.